Charlisse Leger-Walker: College career

+Washington State

 As a freshman at Washington State, Leger-Walker averaged 18.8 points, 5.3 rebounds, and 3.1 assists per game.
 She was named Pac-12 Freshman of the Year and made the all-conference team.
 In her sophomore season, Leger-Walker repeated as an All-Pac-12 selection, averaging 16.1 points and 5.2 rebounds per game.
 On 11 December 2022, she scored a career-high 40 points in an 82–66 loss to Washington.
 Leger-Walker led No. 7 seed Washington State to the 2023 Pac-12 tournament title, the first in program history, and was named most outstanding player.
 She finished her junior season averaging 17.7 points, 5.5 rebounds, and 4.1 assists per game, and earned All-Pac-12 honors.

-On 23 November 2023, Leger-Walker became the second Washington State player to record a triple-double, with 11 points, 15 rebounds, and 13 assists in an 87–67 win over Maryland.
-She missed the last 11 games of the season with a torn ACL.
+In her fourth season, on 23 November 2023, Leger-Walker became the second Washington State player to record a triple-double, with 11 points, 15 rebounds, and 13 assists in an 87–67 win over Maryland.
+In a January 28, 2024 game at against the number 2 ranked UCLA Bruins in Los Angeles, Leger-Walker suffered a knee injury as the Cougars won 85-82 against the highest-ranked opponent in WSU basketball history.
+Leger-Walker missed the last 11 games of the season with a torn ACL.
 As a senior, she was named All-Pac-12 for a fourth time and averaged 13.2 points, 6.5 rebounds, and 5.1 assists per game.
+Leger-Walker’s 1,743 career points ranked third in school history.
+She ranked second in 3-point baskets (199), third in minutes played (3,794) and fourth in scoring average (16.6), total baskets (607) and assists (389).

+UCLA

 Leger-Walker transferred to UCLA for her fifth season of eligibility, granted due to the COVID-19 pandemic.
+This was the first season that UCLA competed in the Big Ten conference.
 On December 6, 2024, UCLA announced that Leger-Walker would redshirt the 2024–25 season to fully rehabilitate her ACL injury.

+She was a starter on the 2025-26 team that went 37-1, and won the Big Ten conference and Big Ten tournament championships.
+In the 2026 NCAA Division I women's basketball tournament, the Bruins were the number 2 seed overall and number one in the Sacramento region.
+Reaching the final four, the Bruins won the re-match with the Texas Longhorns, the one loss they experienced all season.
+In a dominating performance, UCLA defeated South Carolina 79-51 in the national championship game.

+Professional career

+WNBA

+Leger-Walker was drafted 18th overall by the Connecticut Sun in the 2026 WNBA draft.
+Her UCLA teammate and roommate, Gianna Kneepkens, was also drafted by the Sun.
+UCLA set the WNBA draft record for most players from one class drafted with six players.

+Tauihi Basketball Aotearoa (New Zealand League)

+In August 2026, Leger-Walker and her sister Krystal announced that they will be joining the Tokomanawa Queens in September 2026.